 Given enough time, most everything will wane.
 And how do you harness the power of time?
 Layaway and rent.

 When you get the urge for instant gratification, take a timeout.
 Put the item on emotional layaway.
-Table the purchase for a few weeks and see if the desire is still there.
+Table the purchase for a few weeks and see if the desire remains.
 The more expensive it is, the more time you should take.

-Often, you’ll find that the wanting will pass or you’ll just forget about it.
-Either way, you saved some money and possibly some regret.
+Often, the wanting will pass, or you’ll just forget about it.
+Either way, you will have saved some money and possibly some regret.

-If you find that you still tend to purchase things hastily and regret it later, perhaps you should consider renting.
-I don’t mean habitually or as a new lifestyle, but it gives you a window of time to back out of things if you really can’t help yourself in the heat of the moment.
+If you still tend to purchase things hastily and regret them later, perhaps you should consider renting.
+I don’t mean habitually or as a new lifestyle, but it gives you time to back out of things if you can’t help yourself in the heat of the moment.

 Renting, in the long run, is not budget-friendly.
 You’re sacrificing long-term financial goals for short-term satisfaction.